luciorq/condathis/README.md

 ## `condathis` R package

-Run any CLI tool that is available through conda environments.
+Run any CLI tool that is available through Conda environments.

 ### Get started